Middleton's 38 power Bucks past Hawks 113-102 for 2-1 lead

+“What he did today was unreal,” Giannis Antetokounmpo said.
+“He was unbelievable.
+Carried the team at the end. ...
+What I saw today was greatness.
+Simple as that.”

-Trae Young scored 35 points for Atlanta but was slowed in the final period after injuring his right ankle after stepping on an official’s foot late in the third.
+Trae Young scored 35 points for Atlanta but was slowed in the final period.
+He stepped on an official's foot late in the third and injured his right ankle.
+He will have an MRI on the ankle on Monday.

+“It’s hurting.
+It’s frustrating,” Young said, adding the injury impacted “my blow-by speed.”

-Middleton then scored 10 points in a 13-3 run in the fourth that gave Milwaukee the lead.
+Middleton scored 10 points in the decisive run in the fourth that gave Milwaukee the lead.
+He had 11 rebounds and seven assists.

+“I just finally got them to go,” Middleton said.
+“I’ve been struggling some with the ball going in the basket.
+Finally they started dropping for me at the right time.
+I’m thankful for that.”

-Giannis Antetokounmpo had 33 points for the Bucks, who trailed most of the game before surging in the fourth quarter.
-Atlanta led 95-88 before Middleton made his first of three 3-pointers during the 13-3 run for a 103-98 lead.
+Antetokounmpo, who often has the spotlight for Milwaukee, had 33 points.
+The Bucks trailed most of the game before surging in the fourth quarter.
+Atlanta led 95-88 before Middleton made his first of three 3-pointers during the 15-3 run for a 103-98 lead.

+“Just being around him a lot, he starts to see it go in, he starts to feel good, he gets in a rhythm in a lot of ways,” said Bucks coach Mike Budenholzer before adding “I’m just glad he’s on our side.”

 After never leading in a 125-91 Game 2 loss, the Hawks were eager for a better start in their first home game of the series.
 Turnovers by Middleton and Antetokounmpo led to dunks by Clint Capela, and Kevin Huerter added a 3-pointer for a 7-0 lead.